-Companies in the marijuana industry typically compete on product type, quality, volume, and reliability.
+compete on product type, quality, volume, and reliability.
 As a result of the maturity of a once illicit market, price competition, while an important factor, has widely recognized norms and expectations.
 These conditions may superficially appear to make competing on the price a somewhat lower expectation.

-Nonetheless, the sheer volume of potential cultivators and retailers makes price competition a genuine possibility.
-We will counter this with a robust pricing strategy that ensures the Cost of Goods Sold is carefully balanced against a potentially variable sales price providing revenue stability and continued profitability.
+Nonetheless, the volume of potential cultivators, manufacturers and retailers makes price competition a genuine possibility.
+We intend to counter this eventual trend with a robust pricing strategy that ensures the Cost of Goods Sold is carefully balanced against a potentially variable sales price providing revenue stability and continued profitability.